Aaryan-Nakhat/alzheimers-classification/README.md

 # Alzheimer's Disease Classification Using a Deep CNN Framework

-Classifying Brain MRI Images into 4 categories of Alzheimers.
+Classifying Brain MRI Images into four classes of Alzheimers.

 ## Demo